NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 to files created at previous stages of stereo which are needed at triangulation.

-Note that if the cameras changed, the bathy planes will need to be recomputed first, using the updated cameras.
+Note that if the cameras changed, the user must recompute the bathy planes first, using the updated cameras.
 The ``bathy_plane_calc`` tool which is used for that can take into account the updated cameras via the ``--bundle-adjust-prefix`` option passed to it.

-Run reuse is not possible if bathy masks are added or changed, because the alignment of land-water masks happens at the preprocessing stage, and that is why one cannot change these at the triangulation step.
+If the software notices that the current run invoked with ``--prev-run-prefix`` employs bathy masks, unlike that previous run, or that the modification time of the bathy masks passed in is newer than of files in that run, it will ingest and align the new masks before performing triangulation.

 .. _bathy_map: